 Payless Car Rental

 The last of the rental car companies not ranked by J.D.
 Power in 2016, Payless Car Rental offers travelers low prices on rentals in the United States and Europe.
-As many travelers have learned, the other side of those low prices often come in hidden fees and pressure to pre-pay for gas at the rental counter.
+As many travelers have learned, the other side of those low prices often come in hidden fees and pressure to pre-pay for gas at the rental counter, making them one of the worst rental car agencies.

 The most common complaint in the 230 ratings left at Consumer Affairs revolved around purchasing additional insurance or pre-paying for fuel.
 Some complain they were told they would get a better deal in buying gas from the rental car counter and would only be charged for what they used.
 Instead, those travelers say they were charged for a full tank of fuel at a higher price than at gas stations outside the rental location.